 - Permission for background checks

 - Smoking policy

-Sometimes, the information provided varies, though both parties should get a clear picture about the lease's nature before signing any agreement.
+Sometimes, the information provided varies, especially for different rental types like residential or commercial.
+Either way, both parties should get a clear picture about the lease's nature before signing any agreement.

 What You Shouldn't Include

 State and federal laws are there to protect a potential tenant from unfair discrimination throughout the application process.
 Therefore, the Federal Fair Housing Act says that it is illegal for a landlord to discriminate against these protected classes: